swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 ### Generated client API

-The generated `Client` type provides a method for each HTTP operation defined in the OpenAPI document[^footnote-example-openapi-document] and can be used with any HTTP library that provides an implementation of `ClientTransport`.
+The generated `Client` type provides a method for each HTTP operation defined in the OpenAPI document and can be used with any HTTP library that provides an implementation of `ClientTransport`.

 ```swift
 import OpenAPIURLSession